zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ## What is a ZenML Model?

 Before diving in, let's take some time to build an understanding of what we mean when we say `Model` in ZenML terms.
 A `Model` is simply an entity that groups pipelines, artifacts, metadata, and other crucial business data into a unified entity.
+In this sense, a ZenML Model is a concept that more broadly encapsulates your ML product's business logic.
+You may even think of a ZenML Model as a "project" or a "workspace"

+{% hint style="warning" %}
-Please note that one of the most common artifacts that is associated with a Model in ZenML is the so-called technical model, which is the actual model file/files that hold the weight and parameters of a machine learning training result.
+Please note that one of the most common artifacts that is associated with a Model in ZenML is the so-called technical model, which is the actually model file/files that holds the weight and parameters of a machine learning training result.
 However, this is not the only artifact that is relevant; artifacts such as the training data and the predictions this model produces in production are also linked inside a ZenML Model.
-In this sense, a ZenML Model is a concept that more broadly encapsulates your ML product's business logic.
+{% endhint %}

 Models are first-class citizens in ZenML and as such viewing and using them is unified and centralized in the ZenML API, the ZenML client as well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.